-Very Low in Cholesterol, Sodium, Saturated Fat
+- — Very Low in Cholesterol, Sodium, Saturated Fat

-- — Good Source of Magnesium, Manganese, Zinc, and Phosphorus
+- — Good Source of Magnesium, Manganese, Zinc, Folate, and Phosphorus

 Organic Wild Rice from Food To Live is a seed of a grass water plant.
-It’s a very nutritious grain, which beats regular Asian rice in the number of micro and macro nutrients it provides.
-It has a fantastic nutty taste which makes every dish with our Organic Wild Rice special.
+It’s a very nutritious grain that beats regular Asian rice in the number of micro and macronutrients it provides.
+It has a fantastic nutty taste, which makes every dish with our Organic Wild Rice special.

 Despite the name, this grain isn’t a type of rice.
 They are entirely different plant species, but you can often find organic wild rice blend with other rice varieties.
-The product offered by Food To Live is 100% ‘pure’ and was cultivated and processed without the use of any toxic elements.
+The product offered by Food To Live is 100% ‘pure’ and was cultivated and processed without any toxic elements.

 Our organic non-GMO wild rice is gluten-free and safe for any diet.
 It’s low in calories, which means you can even eat it when on a weight management program.
-Even your dog can eat wild organic rice as long as you don’t serve it too often and don’t season it with anything.
+Moreover, your dog can eat wild organic rice as long as you don’t serve it too often and don’t season it with anything.

 Benefits of Organic Wild Rice

-Organic wild rice health benefits are many.
-This grain gives you a boost of elements that nourish every system in your body.
-It has quite a bit of B vitamins, Vitamin A, Iron, Manganese, Magnesium, Copper, Zinc.
+There are many health benefits this grain provides.
+With every spoon, you get a boost of elements that nourish every system in your body.
+It’s loaded with B vitamin, Iron, Folate, Vitamin A, Manganese, Magnesium, Copper, and Zinc.

 The grain also contains smaller amounts of calcium, vitamin E, vitamin K, and selenium.
-It’s extremely beneficial for vegans, who often don’t get enough lysine from their diet.
+It’s incredibly beneficial for vegans, who often don’t get enough lysine from their diet.
 Organic Wild Rice is one of the best plant sources of this amino acid.

 Note that although many people compare and sometimes confuse, organic brown and wild rice, these grains are different.
 Organic wild rice has long dark-brown seeds that pop when cooked.
 It also contains more proteins and dietary fiber, as well as some essential vitamins and minerals.